carroarmato0/vagrant-gluster-poc/README.md

 ## TODO

-- Find adequate GlusterFS Puppet module
-- Install GlusterFS Server on the Storage VMs
-- Manage GlusterFS Server on the Storage VMs
-- Install GlusterFS Client on the Clients
 - Manage bricks for Gluster
-- Add Virtual IP for High Availability
 - Install LAMP Stack on Clients which uses the Gluster mount or network attached storage